PRP Treatment

 How does PRP treatment Work?

-PRP treatment works by using your own blood to stimulate the production of new collagen.
+PRP treatment works by using your own blood to stimulate the production of new collagen, hence also being known as the "vampire facial".
 Your blood contains platelets, which help heal tissue in the skin and scalp.
 During PRP, a small amount of blood is drawn from your arm and spun in a centrifuge—a device that separates substances in liquid—to extract the platelet-rich plasma.
 This concentrated plasma is then injected into the targeted area to boost collagen production, smooth the skin, and encourage hair growth.

 All you need to know